syncfusion-content/javascript-docs/js/Installation-and-Deployment.md

 The assets have been organized in the following folder structure

-* Assets – contains all the necessary cripts and stylesheets.
+* Assets – contains all the necessary scripts and stylesheets.
 * External – contains the external dependency files such as jquery, jquery.easing etc.
 * Samples  – contains sample code that demonstrate usage of all the components.